 Location and facilities

 Located at the heart of two villages in beautiful West Berkshire countryside, our school uses its rural setting as a rich resource for learning.
 The grounds include a spacious field, adventure playground and a garden space for quiet reflection.
 At Harvest, Christmas and Easter, we hold services of celebration and thanksgiving at our local parish church, St Mary Sulhamstead Abbots.
-Classes take frequent woodland walks, and we have a good working relationship with the educational trust at nearby Ufton Court, which provides themed topic days like Year 3/4’s recent Stone Age Day, or Year 5/6’s WW2 evacuee experience.
+Classes take frequent woodland walks, and we have a good working relationship with the educational trust at nearby Ufton Court, which provides themed topic days like a Stone Age Day, or a WW2 evacuee experience.

 Classes and houses

-Our Reception class is made up of a maximum of fifteen children, so our youngest cohort start their school career with a great deal of care and individual attention.
-The further three classes are organised in mixed-year groups, with Years 1-2 spent in Oak class, Years 3-4 in Ash, and Years 5-6 in Sycamore.
+Our Reception cohort is made up of a maximum of fifteen children, and they are taught in a purpose built unit with outside area.
+They benefit from a class combined with Year 1 who are very helpful in settling them into school and setting a good example.
+The further three classes are organised in mixed-year groups, with Years 2-3 spent in Oak class, Years 4-5 in Ash, and Year 6 in Sycamore.
 We find this helps younger and older children learn from and help each other – and having the same teacher and classroom environment for two years particularly helps less confident children to flourish.
+Year 6 being on their own really helps focus their learning in preparation for SATs's and their move to secondary school.

-The school houses – chosen by the School Council – are named Earth, Wind, Fire, and Water.
+The school houses – Attenborough, Dahl, Hamilton and Parks were chosen by the whole school, after learning about inspirational people.
 On arrival at school, each child is given a house to represent.
 House points can be earned throughout the school day, and on occasions like Sports Day, encouraging collaboration between the school years.
 House points are counted up each week, and at the end of term the victorious house receives a prize!

 Pupil leadership